 Central Authorities help parents complete Hague applications, and then forward to the Central Authority in another country.
 The Central Authority will review the application to ensure it includes information or evidence:

-- of any custodial right, such as a copy of a court order or agreement or whether you have custody according to The Children’s Law Act.
+- of any custodial or decision-making right, such as a copy of a court order or agreement or whether you have custody/decision-making responsibilities according to The Children's Law Act, 2020.
 You must also have actually been exercising your custodial rights;

-- the child was wrongfully removed or retained in another country, in contravention of your rights of custody;
+- the child was wrongfully removed or retained in another country, in contravention of your rights of custody or decision-making;

 - the child is now in a country that has signed the Hague Convention; and